Free Trial

 Limitations include sensitivity to artifacts, image misalignment, and segmentation quality.
 A high-quality baseline scan is essential.

-Glaucoma progression monitoring method 2: trend-based analysis
+Method 2: trend-based analysis

 This approach accounts for time.
 The software plots RNFL/GCL thickness trends over time in selected sectors or globally and calculates the rate of progression.